Organisational Overview

 The Crown Law Office is organised to ensure the service provided to its clients is focused, responsive, timely and of high quality.

-Crown Law is led by Una Jagose KC - Solicitor-General and Chief Executive Officer.
+Crown Law is led by the Solicitor-General Anna Adams KC, who is also the Chief Executive Officer.

 Reflecting the core functions of the Office, the structure is organised into four groups:

-• Strategy and Corporate Group led by Sophie Mexsom, Deputy Chief Executive
+Strategy and Corporate Group led by Rob Glennie, Acting Deputy Chief Executive

 The Deputy Solicitor-General at the head of each legal Practice Group is responsible for the professional development and management of the teams falling under their leadership, and reports to the Solicitor-General/Chief Executive.